datto/librdpmux/README.md

 **Why didn't you build this into QEMU/Xen/another hypervisor?**

 That was the original plan.
 However, this library was developed in concert with [RDPMux](https://github.com/datto/rdpmux), and the decision was made to split this out into a library so that we could ship updates to our software without being tied to upstream's release cadence.
 SPICE actually ships their server implementation in the same way for similar reasons, so this is not without precedent.

-**Why are you using Nanomsg?
-That project seems to be abandoned!**

-Well, possibly.
-The situation with Nanomsg is still up in the air.
-As it stands, we don't use Nanomsg for very much more than a small full-duplex socket library anyway, so it's a fairly minimal concern to us if it's unsupported, and the functionality it provides can be easily duplicated if necessary.

 **I want more documentation than just this!**